-Name of Tool/Software Description (Purpose of Use) FTP FTP (File Transfer Protocol) client software. netcat (1.11) A tool to read and write TCP or UDP packets. nmap (6.00) A port scanner. telnet Telnet (remote login protocol) client software.
-Wireshark (1.8.10) A tool to monitor and analyze communication on a LAN.
+Name of Tool/Software Description (Purpose of Use) FTP FTP (File Transfer Protocol) client software netcat (1.11) A tool to read and write TCP or UDP packets nmap (6.46) A port scanner zenmap (6.46) telnet Telnet (remote login protocol) client software Wireshark A tool to monitor and analyze communication on a LAN (1.12.0(64-bit))

-< Conduct of the Vulnerability Testing >
+<Conduct of the Vulnerability Testing>

 Table 7-5 shows descriptions of the penetration testing which corresponds to vulnerabilities of concern identified in the investigation of potential vulnerabilities.
-The evaluator conducted 22 penetration tests to determine the possibility of abuse of potential vulnerabilities.
+The evaluator conducted 21 penetration tests to determine the possibility of abuse of potential vulnerabilities.